 - Wisconsin Laws Concerning Regulated Refrigerants and Salvaging Operations (AM-101)

 - Wisconsin facilities must also comply with federal refrigerant regulations under Title VI of the 1990 Clean Air Act Amendments (40 C.F.R.
 Part 82).

-- For detailed information and forms to register and keep records, see the frequently asked questions (FAQ) tab on this page.
-You can also view DNR-registered facilities permitted to recover refrigerants from salvaged equipment or to haul salvaged equipment (e.g. appliances) that may contain refrigerants.
+- For detailed information and forms to register and keep records, see the FAQ tab on this page.
+You can also view DNR-registered facilities permitted to recover refrigerants from salvaged equipment or to haul salvaged equipment (e.g., appliances) that may contain refrigerants.

 Any private or public entity responsible for recovering regulated refrigerants from any type of equipment being salvaged must register annually with the DNR.
 Typical registrants include public and private vehicle and appliance salvagers, HVAC companies, and those who perform their own in-house refrigerant work when that work includes recovering regulated refrigerants from salvaged equipment.

 You can register by completing Form 4500-129, Registration to Salvage or Dismantle Refrigeration Equipment.
 You must provide information on the type of equipment you will salvage, your certified technicians and your recovery equipment, as well as submit the proper fee.

 The annual registration fee is $250 for salvage operations.
 To service vehicle air conditioners, the fee is $125 if the facility is already registered with the Wisconsin Department of Agriculture, Trade and Consumer Protection, or $125 to service stationary equipment if the facility is already registered with the Department of Safety and Professional Services.

 - Registration to Salvage or Dismantle Refrigeration Equipment (Form 4500-129)